paycoreio/docs/docs/connectors/forwardbank/index.md

 * Merchant ID
 * Terminal ID

-* CA Certificate
-* upload your PEM key file to the Private Key
+Upload your PEM key file as a Private key and Certificate file as a CA certificate.

-Choose Test Mode for test connection with Forward Bank.
+Select Test or Live mode according to the type of account to connect with Forward Bank.

 Choose Currency and Features.
 You can set these parameters according to available currencies and features for your Forward Bank account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.